pani3610/obs-parody-ticker/README.md

 List of known issues and TODO can be found in [issues.md](https://github.com/pani3610/obs-parody-ticker/blob/master/issues.md)

+## Pre-requisites
++ Mac(non-OBS script) : The following packages/librarires/binaries needs to be installed before running the program:
+    + obswebsocket
+    + tkinter
+    + Python libraries listed in requirements.txt
 ## [main.py](https://github.com/pani3610/obs-parody-ticker/blob/master/main.py)
 + This file creates the ticker text and stores in a text file.
 This text file is set as the source for the OBS Text(FreeType 2).
 This text has a filter of horizontal scroll which gives it the effect of ticker.
 + This file also updates the image of the news source.
 Since all the rss feeds do not provide the logo of the source, these have been resized (400x400) and stored locally.